eric-wood/eric-wood.github.com/_posts/2012-10-27-my-toolchain.md

 * Branch name changes from green to red when there are uncommitted changes
 * The red bar on the right helps me find my place when reading through scrollback

+### Other stuff

+These don't really need their own categories, but they definitely deserve some recognition:
+* [Alfred](http://alfredapp.com) - very extensible launcher / everything utility.
+Love it.
+* [Chrome](http://chrome.google.com) - the most advanced browser available.
+Web Inspector and I get along well.
+* [Pianobar](http://6xq.net/projects/pianobar/) - open source CLI Pandora client.
+Shameless plug: I've got a [script](https://github.com/eric-wood/pianobar-growl) for Growl notifications with it.
+You should check it out.